LeeBoonKong/Material-CalendarView/README.md

 1. Write documentations for this project.
 2. Fix bugs, add new features and maintain this project.

-Your Github username will be included in the "Developers and Maintainers" section.
+Your Github username will be included in the **Developers and Maintainers** section.

 ## Developers and Maintainers(Github username)
 LeeBoonKong